HyphenSouth/Thunderdome-Fantasy/readme.md

 All characters must wait until all characters have planned their actions before they can be performed.

 Actions will be performed during the **Character Do Action** phase.
-Other character's actions may prevent action from being performed.
+Actions from other players (typically combat related) may prevent a player from performing their planned action.
 Most actions end within the turn they are performed, though some may continue for several turns.

 #### Move